 Every day, we hear reference to Entitlement Programs designed by our Government to help us:

 - Like Unemployment Benefits: really, is it a benefit?
-I thought having the skills to work and provide value to the marketplace, with or without a job, is a benefit.
+I thought having the skills to work and provide value to the marketplace, with a job or by contract, is a benefit.

 - Like Social Security: really, is it security?
-I thought tapping into a passion for life and using our unique gifts for the benefit of others is always in style.
+I thought tapping into a passion for life and using our unique gifts for the benefit of others is always in vogue and style.

 - Like Public Education: really, is it education?
-I thought preserving our individuality and creativity, to discover new and better ways, brightens each step of our journeys.
+I thought preserving our individuality and creativity, to discover new and better ways, enlightens our choices.

 - Like Health Care: really, is it care?
 I thought Customers only care about what Professionals know, after they know how much we care, by carefully listening.

 In the strictest sense of the word and as we break it down into its true meaning, the word “En-title-ment” simply means: to give a Title, raise in Rank, assign to a higher Position.
 For those into Pedestals, good luck with that.
-For the rest of us, please, with help like that: who needs it?!
-In fact, Government can be explained in the words of Pogo: I have seen the enemy and he is us!
+For the rest of us, please, with help like that — who needs it?!

-In recognition, comes this quote: Whether you think you can, or can’t, you’re right.
+Whether you think you can, or think you can’t, you’re right.

 At the crossroads of life, when you come to the moment of decision, remember your choices: Stinkin’ Thinkin’ or Blinkin’ Thinkin’.